All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Executive Summary

-GLP-1 receptor agonists have become a cornerstone of type 2 diabetes management, supported by a robust body of clinical evidence spanning more than a decade of randomized controlled trials.
+GLP-1 receptor agonists have become a cornerstone of type 2 diabetes management, supported by a strong body of clinical evidence spanning more than a decade of randomized controlled trials.
 These medications, which include semaglutide, liraglutide, dulaglutide, and tirzepatide (a dual GIP/GLP-1 agonist), consistently demonstrate HbA1c reductions of 1.0 to 2.0 percentage points, meaningful weight loss, and cardiovascular risk reduction.
-This article examines the pivotal trial data that underpins current treatment guidelines and clinical practice.
+This article examines the important trial data that underpins current treatment guidelines and clinical practice.

 Clinical Evidence: Major Trial Programs